 Detailed knowledge of: social services casework principles, techniques, and practices.
-Working knowledge of: principles and practices of supervision; statutes and regulations governing social services programs; services, roles, and responsibilities of other human service agencies; policies, practices, procedures, and eligibility requirements related to social services and programs.
-General knowledge of: legal and philosophical basis for social services programs; principles for administration of social services.
-Skill in: writing grammatically correct business correspondence and reports.
-Ability to: establish work priorities and delegate assignments; train, supervise and evaluate the performance of professional and paraprofessional staff; develop standards, policies and procedures for implementation of programs and office operations; interpret and apply established policies, regulations and standards to social services and programs; establish and maintain cooperative working relationships with agency staff, representatives from other agencies, government officials, and professionals in the community; interact with persons of various social, cultural, economic, and educational backgrounds for the purpose of providing assistance or services; read and interpret program related materials such as policy manuals, federal regulations and State statutes; mediate and negotiate between contending parties; analyze information, issues, problems and objectives; identify relevant concerns or factors, formulate logical and objective conclusions, and recognize alternatives and their implications;
+Working knowledge of: principles and practices of supervision; statutes and regulations governing social services programs; services, roles, and responsibilities of other human service agencies; policies, practices, procedures and eligibility requirements related to social services and programs.
+General knowledge of: legal and philosophical basis for social services programs; principles for administration of social services. establish work priorities and delegate assignments; train, supervise and evaluate the performance of professional and paraprofessional staff; develop standards, policies and procedures for implementation of programs and office operations; interpret and apply established policies, regulations and standards to social services and programs; establish and maintain cooperative working relationships with agency staff, representatives from other agencies, government officials, and professionals in the community; interact with persons of various social, cultural, economic, and educational backgrounds for the purpose of providing assistance or services; read and interpret program related materials such as policy manuals, federal regulations and State statutes; mediate and negotiate between contending parties; analyze information, issues, problems and objectives; identify relevant concerns or factors, formulate logical and objective conclusions, and recognize alternatives and their implications; organize material, information and staff in a systematic way to meet objectives and optimize program effectiveness and efficiency.
+Skill in: writing grammatically correct business correspondence and reports; and all knowledge, skills and abilities required at the lower level.